-As evening falls and the harsh sun inches out of your favorite piazza, an evening ritual is bound to begin, the Italian tradition of passeggiata, a gentle stroll (slow! think slow!) through the main streets of the old town, usually in the pedestrian zones in the centro storico (the historic center) or along the lungomare if you're by the sea.
+As evening falls across Italy and the golden sun inches out of your favorite piazza, an evening ritual is bound to begin: the Italian tradition of passeggiata, a gentle and slow stroll through the main streets of the city or town, usually in the pedestrian zones in the centro storico (the historic center) or along the lungomare if you're by the sea.

-Summer is another big time for the passeggiata.
-During the summer, some Italians even drive to the coast or the lakes for a special passeggiata Beaches and seaside towns are often very crowded on summer weekends and for the entire month of August when much of Italy is on vacation, and passeggiata is a big part of the seaside cultural scene.
+The long, warm evenings of summer are prime time for the passeggiata.
+During the summer, some Italians even drive to the coast or the lakes for a special passeggiata.
+Beaches and seaside towns are often very crowded with locals on summer weekends and for the entire month of August when much of Italy is on vacation, and passeggiata is a big part of the seaside cultural scene.

-Passeggiata is more prominent in southern Italy and and on the islands of Sicily and Sardinia than in other parts of the country.
+Passeggiata is more prominent in southern Italy and on the islands of Sicily and Sardinia than in other parts of the country.
 Passeggiata takes place nearly all year in southern Italian towns, cities, and along the coast, and it happens regularly in just about every big city and small town throughout the country.